Inferno filming locations

 GRAND-CANAL

-It’s hard to imagine a cinematic visit to Venice without a breathtaking panorama of the city, once beautified ‘Indiana Jones and the Last Crusade’, ‘The Tourist’ and ‘Casino Royale’.
-We can observe our couple of main characters inside the private boat and ignoring the public Vaporetto transport, yet both start its way along the Grand-Canal on a pier near the SANTA LUCIA train station.
+It’s hard to imagine a cinematic visit to Venice without a breathtaking panorama of the city, once beautified by ‘Indiana Jones and the Last Crusade’, ‘The Tourist’, and ‘Casino Royale’.
+We can observe our couple of main characters inside the private boat and ignoring the public Vaporetto transport, yet both start their way along the Grand Canal on a pier near the SANTA LUCIA train station.
 The next perspective is to be no less than a famous movie location.
-The boat passes the unobvious pier, a place where professor Indiana Jones did ‘embark’ Kazim after the incredible boat chase.
-The roof of this very Barbaro Palace has once granted us with the upper shots, montaged to become a chase after Johnny Depp.
+The boat passes the unobvious pier, the place where Professor Indiana Jones did ‘embark’ Kazim after the incredible boat chase.
+The roof of this very Barbaro Palace has once granted us the upper shots, montaged to become a chase after Johnny Depp.
 The right side of the panorama reveals the stone terrace of the ‘Peggy Guggenheim’ art gallery, a restaurant location for Depp and Angelina Jolie.
-Then the boat passes near the Salute pier, once welcomed Indiana Jones and Marcus Brody with the famous: ‘Ah, Venice’ phrase.
+Then the boat passes near the Salute Pier, which once welcomed Indiana Jones and Marcus Brody with the famous ‘Ah, Venice’ phrase.

 GRAND-CANAL, Venice.
 Where was inferno movie filmed